sduehr/bareos/pull_request_template.md

 - [ ] The choice of the type of test (unit test or systemtest) is reasonable
 - [ ] Testname matches exactly what is being tested
 - [ ] On a fail, output of the test leads quickly to the origin of the fault

+##### CHANGELOG.md
+- [ ] Separate commit for this PR in the CHANGELOG.md
+- [ ] The changelog entries refers to this PR (verify the number)
+- [ ] New changelog entries are added at the top of a section.
+- [ ] Commit message is "updated CHANGELOG.md" or "updated CHANGELOG.md for PR #0000" (replace 0000 by the number of the current PR)